huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 ```bash
 Rscript Step3_TCNEnsemble.R
 ```
+&ensp;&ensp;**Hyperparameters**
+- Image_Name: The name of the sample/image on which you want to identify TCNs, consistent with Step2.

 #### 4. Use Step4 to visualize single-cell spatial maps colored based on cell type annotations and final TCN partitions.